-How much does it cost to develop an app?

 How much does it cost to develop an app at Boldare?

 As mentioned, it’s really difficult to say how much it will cost to develop the digital product you need, without a complex interview and research.
 Building a digital product that is aligned with your business goals requires more than just linking a bunch of features together.
-Thus, I would be very careful with using “app cost calculators” that focus on selecting features and technologies, like adding items to a basket in some kind of online store.
+Thus, I would be very careful with using some online cost calculators that focus on selecting features and technologies, like adding items to a basket in some kind of online store.

 From our perspective, and this is what we always try to highlight to every of our customers, the vision and business goal are crucial for every app and more important than any list of features that you might already have in mind.
 If you don’t know what the business goals are for your product, don’t worry, we have tools that can help you firm things up - not least the Product Discovery Workshop or Product Vision Workshop.

-If you want to have an overview of our process, use our app development cost calculator - it’s a simple, 5-question test.
-Provide five simple answers to find what kind of product would fit your needs the most, and what the price range would likely be.
+If you want to know average cost to develop an app, and want to have an overview of our process, use our app costs calculator - it’s a simple, 5-question test.

 Please, bear in mind that the tool only shows approximate costs.
 You can obviously contact us for a more accurate estimate for your product, if you’re OK with the budget range.